Community members, neighbors react to murders of two Murdaugh family members

 Neighbors in Colleton County and community members in the Town of Hampton described the shooting of Paul and Maggie Murdaugh as a “tragic event” and say the Murdaughs are a “good family” in the community.

-Sled was back in the area Wednesday working the case for any potential leads into to shooting.
-Several cars entered and left the more than 1,000 acre property believed to be used as a hunting grounds by the Murdaughs.
+SLED, the State Law Enforcement Division, was back in the area Wednesday working the case for any potential leads into to shooting.
+Several cars entered and left the more than 1,000-acre property believed to be used as a hunting grounds by the Murdaughs.

 On Wednesday, rumors circulated that Alex Murdaugh has been named a “Person of interest” in the case.
 The South Carolina Law Enforcement Division says it’s committed to a thorough investigation into Monday night’s deadly shooting.